astramieri/oci-ai-foundations/docs/oci_vision.md

 - **Key value extraction**

     It finds values for 13 common fields and line items in receipts, things like merchant name and transaction date.

+OCI Document Understanding is a service in Oracle Cloud Infrastructure designed for automating document processing tasks, such as extracting information from documents, automating data entry, and streamlining document-based workflows.
+It's used for tasks such as invoice processing, form recognition, and document classification.